Revaya-Hiring/about-revaya/README.md

 # About Revaya

-**Revaya** is a remote staffing company that connects high-performing professionals in the Philippines with fast-growing companies across the U.S. and beyond.
-We specialize in building **blended global teams** — combining U.S.-based leadership with offshore execution — to help our clients scale faster, stay lean, and deliver exceptional results.
+Revaya is a remote staffing company that connects high-performing professionals in the Philippines with fast-growing companies across the U.S. and beyond.
+We specialize in building blended global teams — combining U.S.-based leadership with offshore execution — to help our clients scale faster, stay lean, and deliver exceptional results.

-## 💼 What We Do
+## What We Do

 We source, place, and manage top-tier talent across operations, support, compliance, and more — with a focus on strategic delegation, role clarity, and long-term impact.

 Revaya isn't just about filling seats.
-We're about **designing systems** that work.
+We're about designing systems that work.

-## 🌍 Our Model: Blended Teams
+## Our Model: Blended Teams

 We believe the future of work is hybrid — not just in location, but in structure.

-- **U.S. Teams:** Lead strategy, drive client relationships, and own vision.
+- U.S. Teams: Lead strategy, drive client relationships, and own vision.
-- **Philippine-Based Professionals:** Execute with precision, consistency, and autonomy — trained to work across time zones and tech stacks.
+- Philippine-Based Professionals: Execute with precision, consistency, and autonomy — trained to work across time zones and tech stacks.
-- **Revaya:** Orchestrates hiring, onboarding, compliance, payroll, retention, and performance — so our clients stay focused on growth.
+- Revaya: Orchestrates hiring, onboarding, compliance, payroll, retention, and performance — so our clients stay focused on growth.

----

-## 👩‍💻 Roles We Place
+## Roles We Place

 Our vetted professionals support a wide range of functions:

 ### Operations & Admin
-- Virtual Assistants (General + Executive)
+- Virtual Assistants (General and Executive)
 - Operations Coordinators
 - Project Assistants
 - Administrative Specialists